lexibank/leeainu/README.md

 # CLDF dataset derived from Lee and Hasegawa's "Evolution of the Ainu Language in Space and Time" from 2013

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source

-> Lee S, Hasegawa T (2013) Evolution of the Ainu Language in Space and Time.
+  > Lee Sean, Hasegawa Toshikazu (2013).
+Evolution of the Ainu Language in Space and Time.
 PLOS ONE 8(4): e62243. https://doi.org/10.1371/journal.pone.0062243
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

-This dataset is licensed under a https://creativecommons.org/licenses/by-nc/4.0/ license
+This dataset is licensed under a CC-BY-4.0 license

 Available online at https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0062243